xyqiuchloe/Command-Line-Program-for-Art-Gallery-Search/README.md

 # Command-Line-Program-for-Art-Gallery-Search
 ### Descriptions of all documents and requirements

 'lux.py' and 'luxdetails.py' composed two programs required for submission.
-The parameters required for these two command-line programs follows the input specification requirements of this assignment.
-Inside the file, we have included Error Handling that would capture the errors specified in pset requirements.
+The parameters required for these two command-line programs follows the input specification requirements.
+Inside the file, we have included Error Handling that would capture the errors in command line.
 We also submitted two modules that will help execute these two programs: 'filters_obj.py' and 'filters_detail.py'.

 'test_lux.py' is a automated testing file which includes a list of command line/test cases we would like to run.
 To run this file, type 'python test_lux.py' in terminal and it will run automatically.
 The command lines executed upon call contains all the test cases we wanted to test.
 The output will be a coverage. file and htmlcov folder from coverage package.
 The test cases we put inside the test file included: objects that have no references, lots of references, agents with several nationalities, which also fits into purpose of boundary testing.
 Following these command line, we generated a test coverage report, which is named: 'coverage_index.html'.
 We consider these two files a combination of boundary tests and test automation.